Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-14-mechanical-division.md

 Some of these projects include the pitch mechanism, drivetrain, brake system, and composite layup projects.
 Designing the components with the help of SolidWorks and Q-Blade.

-![alt text][blade_manufacturing_pic]
+![alt text][test]

-[blade_manufacturing_pic]: https://github.com/Sciencesing/WEDesignWebsite/blob/gh-pages/assets/img/posts/blade_mold_prep_md.jpg "Team members prepping the blade molds for composite layup." https://github.com/Sciencesing/WEDesignWebsite/blob/gh-pages/assets/img/posts/blade_mold_prep_md.jpg
+[test]: https://github.com/Sciencesing/WEDesignWebsite/blob/gh-pages/assets/img/posts/blade_mold_prep_md.jpg "Team members prepping the blade molds for composite layup."

+https://github.com/Sciencesing/WEDesignWebsite/blob/gh-pages/assets/img/posts/blade_mold_prep_md.jpg

 Working together, we learn to design, and problem solve with the help of research, previous year's models and lots trial and error.